FullnRound/ftag-public/README.md

+This project is for the development of a version of noone's Fatty Text Adventure Game.
+This is designed for VS Code with the T3LT and twee3-sugarcube2 extensions.

 # Startup

 * If you have added any new .tw files, Run the twList.js script to get an output list of all .tw files.
 This list will be placed into twFilesList.txt.